tanerizawa/dear/README.md

 The music routes use [ytmusicapi](https://github.com/sigma67/ytmusicapi).
 After completing the setup step above you should have an `oauth.json` file.
-Make sure this file stays in the directory from which you run the backend (`backend/` when using the commands above), otherwise the `YTMusic` client will fail to authenticate.
+Leave this file inside the `backend/` directory.
+The backend will automatically load it on startup when present; if the file is missing the music endpoints run in unauthenticated mode which has limited access to some songs.

 ### Database Migrations